Train Whistles

 The Zombie Pumpkin

 Some time around my 10th year of life my local Cub Scouts den was holding its annual pumpkin carving contest at its Halloween shindig.
 Yes, costumes were involved and I think I went dressed as "some guy in a cape" because I liked capes and that was that.
-Capes and top hats, for some reason.
+Capes and top hats, for some reason that definitely has everything to do with that debonair grasshopper guy from the James and the Giant Peach movie... (man did I love his cool top hat in that one scene).

 Anyways, we had been tasked with carving the scariest pumpkin face for a chance to win some stupid prize, and I was all over this.
 We got our pumpkin carving kits, the little saws and knives, and the book of scary faces to trace, and I took home my pumpkin intent on owning that competition.
 I hacked my way through this thing, gutting it and scooping up all that orange puke and seeds and went to town with the tracing paper and whatnot.
 Then I just let the thing sit out for two weeks.